 Electric Vehicle (EV) ownership relies on home charging to ensure that your EV is ready for use each day.
-Home-based overnight charging also has the advantage of being, in most cases, the cheapest and most cost-effective time to recharge.
+Home-base overnight charging also has the advantage of being, in most cases, the cheapest and most cost-effective time to recharge.

 Charging at home is often the most convenient way to recharge an EV.
 Government grants are available for the installation of home EV charge points.
 See OLEV Grants (Gov.uk info)

 Most home chargers are either rated at 3 kW or 7 kW.
 The higher-powered wall-mounted units normally cost more than the slower 3 kW option, and significantly reduce the time required to fully charge an EV.

 Home-based charging requires off-street parking to avoid trailing cables across public footpaths and public areas.
 All EV charging units are wired directly to the central metering unit, usually on its own circuit for safety and to enable monitoring separate from other electrical loads.
 On-street residential charging units are becoming available in some local authority areas.

 There are three main types of EV charging - rapid, fast, and slow.
 These represent the power outputs, and therefore charging speeds, available to charge an EV.
 Note that power is measured in kilowatts (kW).

 - Rapid chargers are one of two types - AC or DC [Alternating or Direct Current].
 Current Rapid AC chargers are rated at 43 kW, while most Rapid DC units are at least 50 kW.
 Both will charge the majority of EVs to 80% in around 30-60 minutes (depending a battery capacity).
 Tesla Superchargers are also Rapid DC and charge at around 120 kW.
 Rapid AC devices use a tethered Type 2 connector, and Rapid DC chargers are fitted with a CCS, CHAdeMO or Tesla Type 2.